 Evaluating dispositional explanations of obedience

 RESEARCH SUPPORT: Research has provided evidence to support the notion that the authoritarian personality is a possible explanation for obedience.
-In a study conducted by Milgram and Elms (1966), post-experimental interviews were conducted with participants who displayed full obedience in Milgram's original study, with the aim of establishing a connection between high levels of obedience and an authoritarian personality.
-The results showed that the obedient participants scored higher on the F-scale when compared to the disobedient participants.
-Additionally, the obedient participants had less closeness to their fathers during childhood and held the experimenter in high esteem, which was opposite to the experience of disobedient participants.
+In a study by Milgram and Elms (1966), post-experimental interviews were conducted with participants who had fully obeyed in Milgram's original study, to establish a connection between high levels of obedience and an authoritarian personality.
+The results showed that obedient participants scored higher on the F-scale than disobedient participants.
+Additionally, the obedient participants had less closeness to their fathers during childhood and held the experimenter in high esteem, whereas the disobedient participants had greater closeness to their fathers during childhood and held the experimenter in lower esteem.
 Based on these findings, it was concluded that obedient participants in Milgram's original study exhibited more traits associated with the authoritarian personality.

 Â